Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220330_catalog_relnotes.md

 The following limitations exist in this update:

-* Editing of an asset with the WebUI does not support the linking / unlinking of API Services.
+* Editing of an asset with the WebUI does not support the linking / unlinking of API services.